 2. You can select any number of segments for comparison.

-- If you wish to compare the goals and the segment comparison in the same view, you can do so using the panel on the right.
-All you need to do is, click COMPARE GOALS and select the goals you want to compare.
+- If you wish to compare the goals/metrics and the segment comparison in the same view, you can do so using the panel on the right.
+All you need to do is, click COMPARE GOALS / COMPARE METRICS and select the goals you want to compare.
 With this, a new dimension is added to the report.

 - To view the report, click COMPARE.

-NOTE: If you wish to remove any variation from results, click on the filter icon in the variations column header.
-You can hide the total row and disabled variations from view settings.
+NOTE: If you wish to remove any variation from the results, click on the filter icon in the variations column header.
+You can hide the total row and disable variations from view settings.